cressidagp/tdbtoarc/README.md

 # tdbtoarc
 This repo its for learning SQL while i have fun.

 WARNING: this stuff its experimental and eventually i can find something than cant be done.
-So if you have a database them keep developing it.
+So if you have a database then keep developing it.

 *) Credits to:
             - TDB Team for his wonderfull database job.